 The French Naval Command in Brest took charge of the response operations at sea in accordance with the French National Contingency Plan.
-Response vessels were mobilised immediately, but attempts at skimming ultimately met with little success owing to the poor weather and widespread fragmentation of the slick.
-In 15 days of operations 1,100 tonnes of oil/water mixture were collected, mainly during a 24-hour period of relatively calm weather and reduced swell.
-It has been estimated that less than 3% of the total spill volume was collected during the response operations at sea.
+Response vessels were mobilised but attempts at skimming met ultimately with little success owing to the poor weather and widespread fragmentation of the oil.
+Estimates suggest less than 3% of the total spill volume was collected during the response operations at sea.

-During the cleanup operation, between 190,000 and 200,000 tonnes of oily waste was collected from shorelines and temporarily stockpiled.
-Temporary reception facilities were established in car parks and stretches of land close to beaches, mainly by building earth or sand bunds or digging holes and lining them with plastic.
-Ultimately, the French oil company Total agreed to receive all the wastes at their Donges refinery, where adequate storage sites were available or built within and close to the refinery.
-Little attention was paid to segregation of wastes, however.
-The result was a mixture of oil, sand, debris, seaweed, protective clothing, damaged booms and other response equipment like scrapers, buckets and spades, which needed sorting before disposal could proceed.
+Between 190,000 and 200,000 tonnes of oily waste was collected from shorelines by commune, department and regional workers, supported by the fire & rescue service, private contractors and others.
+Temporary reception facilities were established in car parks and stretches of land close to beaches, mainly by building earth or sand bunds or in plastic lined holes.
+Most of the clean-up was completed by November 2001.
+Ultimately, the French oil company Total agreed to receive all the wastes at their Donges refinery, where adequate storage was available.
+Insufficient segregation meant a mixture of oil, sand, debris, seaweed, protective clothing, damaged booms and other response equipment, such as like scrapers, buckets and spades, required additional sorting before disposal could proceed.

-Operations to pump out oil remaining in the sunken sections of ERIKA began once the weather improved in June 2000 and were successfully completed within three months.
+Operations to pump out oil remaining in the sunken sections of ERIKA began once the weather improved in June 2000 and were completed successfully within three months.
 Some 10,000 tonnes of oil were recovered during the main pumping operations.
-Fine cleaning added a further 1,200 tonnes.

 - The ERIKA oil spill: environmental contamination and effects in the Bay of Biscay(2004).
 Special issue of Aquatic Living Resources, Volume 17, Number 3, July-September 2004.
 EDP Sciences